rafaelcpalmeida/ChromeDicewarePasswordsGenerator/README.md

 # Thanks to
 - [Freepik] for the beautiful icon
 - [Raoul Harel] for the AVL implementation
-- [Arnold Reinhold] for the diceware algorithm
+- [rjosborne] for PR including the EFF words list

 # License